-- Changing the location of your computer screen: so that your eyes look at the monitor downward at an angle of four to five inches
+- Changing the location of your computer screen so that your eyes look at the monitor downward at an angle of four to five inches

 - Using an anti-glare display

-- Blinking frequently: many people inadvertently stare at screens and allow their eyes to dry out
+- Blinking frequently - many people inadvertently stare at screens and allow their eyes to dry out

 Shoulder, Back, and Neck Pain

-Spending long hours sitting a desk and hunched over a computer is a recipe for shoulder, back, and neck pain.
+Spending long hours sitting at a desk and hunched over a computer is a recipe for shoulder, back, and neck pain.
 In fact, just using a computer mouse can cause a repetitive strain injury in the shoulder.
 Shoulder, back, and neck pain can be challenging to live with, and can impair your ability to perform other activities or be as productive as you’d like.

 - Plant your feet firmly on the ground when working at your computer

 - Sit upright with your spine straight